nsg/package-techniclauncher/README.md

 Just type `make deb` or `make rpm` and you will have a nice rpm/deb in `target/`.
 Type `make` to build both.

-## Where is it installed?

-Everything is installed to `/opt/TechnicLauncher`
+## Installation

+* Just install the deb or rpm.
+* Missing Oracle Java?
+Install [my java package](https://github.com/nsg/package-java).

 ## Start the the Launcher

-You have a startup script called `techniclauncher`, just do `/opt/TechnicLauncher/techniclauncher` from a terminal or make a shortcut or something.
+* You have a startup script called `techniclauncher`, just do `/opt/TechnicLauncher/techniclauncher` from a terminal.
+* A desktop file is installed, check under Games in your menu.

+Note: It will search for java installations in /opt, to set a fixed java version create the symlink `/opt/java` and point it to your prefered java install.